hugerte/hugerte/CONTRIBUTING.md

 ## Adding globals

-TinyMCE puts a `tinymce` object in the global namespace, and has a tree of objects down from there.
+HugeRTE puts a `hugerte` object in the global namespace, and has a tree of objects down from there.
 If you wish to add to this, you need to do the following:

-1. Ensure your module is located under `modules/tinymce/src/core/main/ts/api`
+1. Ensure your module is located under `modules/hugerte/src/core/main/ts/api`
-2. Expose any types under `interface TinyMCE` in `modules/tinymce/src/core/main/ts/api/Tinymce.ts`
+2. Expose any types under `interface HugeRTE` in `modules/hugerte/src/core/main/ts/api/Hugerte.ts`
-3. Expose any objects/functions as part of `const publicApi` in `modules/tinymce/src/core/main/ts/api/Tinymce.ts`
+3. Expose any objects/functions as part of `const publicApi` in `modules/hugerte/src/core/main/ts/api/Hugerte.ts`
-4. Ensure your values are exposed in `modules/tinymce/src/core/main/json/globals.json`
+4. Ensure your values are exposed in `modules/hugerte/src/core/main/json/globals.json`

-Ensure the paths all match. e.g. if you're exposing `modules/tinymce/src/core/main/ts/api/dom/StyleSheetLoader.ts`
+Ensure the paths all match. e.g. if you're exposing `modules/hugerte/src/core/main/ts/api/dom/StyleSheetLoader.ts`

 1. The module is under `.../api/dom/StyleSheetLoader.ts`
-2. The type is `TinyMCE.dom.StyleSheetLoader`
+2. The type is `HugeRTE.dom.StyleSheetLoader`
 3. The constructor function is `publicApi.dom.StyleSheetLoader`
-4. globals.json contains `"tinymce.core.api.dom.StyleSheetLoader"`
+4. globals.json contains `"hugerte.core.api.dom.StyleSheetLoader"`